pszemraj/ai-msgbot/README.md

 #### A Chatbot of You

 Turns out everyone with a phone has a huge message database.
-You could use this to train a chatbot to respond to your messages like you would.
+You could use this to train a chatbot to respond to your messages as you would.

-Check out `parsing-messages/parse_whatsapp_output.py` for a script that will parse messages exported with the standard [whatsapp chat export feature](https://faq.whatsapp.com/196737011380816/?locale=en_US#:~:text=You%20can%20use%20the%20export,with%20media%20or%20without%20media.). consolidate all the WhatsApp message export folders into a root directory, and pass the root directory to this script.
+Check out `parsing-messages/parse_whatsapp_output.py` for a script to parse messages exported with the standard [whatsapp chat export feature](https://faq.whatsapp.com/196737011380816/?locale=en_US#:~:text=You%20can%20use%20the%20export,with%20media%20or%20without%20media.). consolidate all the WhatsApp message export folders into a root directory, and pass the root directory to this script.

 ### Training a text generation model

-> Training is completed the `aitextgen` library (_in the current_state of the repo_), and it's recommended to read through [some of the docs](https://docs.aitextgen.io/tutorials/colab/) and take a look at the _Training your model_ section before continuing.
+> Training is completed in the `aitextgen` library (_in the current_state of the repo_), and it's recommended to read through [some of the docs](https://docs.aitextgen.io/tutorials/colab/) and take a look at the _Training your model_ section before continuing.

 The next step is to leverage the text-generative model to reply to messages.
-This is done by training the model to generate text that is based on previously seen text.
-Is is also called Causal Language Model modelling.
+This is done by training the model to generate text based on previously seen text.
+It is also called Causal Language Model modeling.
 For more detailed info, see [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) or [the huggingface course](https://huggingface.co/course/chapter1/6?fw=pt).

 #### Training: Details

 A training notebook is provided at this path: `*/notebooks/colab-notebooks/GPT_general_conv_textgen_training_GPU.ipynb` (Alternatively, click [this link to a shared git gist](https://colab.research.google.com/gist/pszemraj/06a95c7801b7b95e387eafdeac6594e7/gpt2-general-conv-textgen-training-gpu.ipynb)).

-- The notebook covers training GPT-2 models up to GPT-2 L, A high level overview is:
+- The notebook covers training GPT-2 models up to GPT-2 L; a high-level overview is:
-  - A _dialogue script_ (parsed from dataset)), formatted as per the above structure is loaded and tokenized.
+  - A _dialogue script_ (parsed from the dataset)), formatted as per the above structure, is loaded and tokenized.
-  - Then, the text-generation model will load and train using _aitextgen's_ wrapper around the PyTorch lightning trainer.
+  - Then, the next-generation model will load and train using _aitextgen's_ wrapper around the PyTorch lightning trainer.
   - Essentially, the text is fed into the model, and it self-evaluates for a "test" as to whether a text message chain (somewhere later in the doc) was correctly
-- many more datasets are available online at [PapersWithCode](https://paperswithcode.com/datasets?task=dialogue-generation&mod=texts) and [GoogleResearch](https://research.google/tools/datasets/). _Google Research_has a tool for searching for datasets online as well.
+- many more datasets are available online at [PapersWithCode](https://paperswithcode.com/datasets?task=dialogue-generation&mod=texts) and [GoogleResearch](https://research.google/tools/datasets/). _Google Research_ also has a tool for searching for datasets online.

 #### New to Colab?